San Diego Wellness Center Logo Blue

 Frequently Asked Questions

-1. What makes motivational interviewing different from other counseling methods?
+1. What is motivational interviewing and how is it different from other counseling methods?

-2. Can motivational interviewing work without other therapies?
+2. Can motivational interviewing be effective without other therapies?

-3. How long does motivational interviewing take to work?
+3. How long does motivational interviewing take to work in addiction treatment?

 Contact Us Today